CosmicGilligan/00-why-study-history/00-why-study-history.md

 </p>

 <p style="margin-top: 1.2em; font-style: italic; color: #555;">
-  ➡️ Myths thrive where historical memory fades — and as our “Cost of Forgetting” shows, the less we remember the reality, the easier it becomes for dangerous patterns to reemerge.
+  ➡️ Myths thrive where historical memory fades — and as our "Cost of Forgetting" shows, the less we remember the reality, the easier it becomes for dangerous patterns to reemerge.
 </p>

 <div style="background: linear-gradient(135deg, #1e3c72 0%, #2a5298 50%, #1e3c72 100%); padding: 20px; border-radius: 12px; margin: 20px 0; border-left: 6px solid #ffd700; box-shadow: 0 8px 20px rgba(0,0,0,0.2);">